This fact sheet is intended to enhance understanding of federal regulations and provide a general overview of the regulatory process.

 2. Pre-rule phase

 In this phase, the agency uses a variety of methods to collect pertinent information regarding the potential regulation.
-The pre-rule phase usually begins with information gathering which may include informal solicitation or formally schedule events (e.g. town meetings).
+The pre-rule phase usually begins with information gathering which may include informal solicitation or formally scheduled events (e.g. town meetings).
 The information gathering is usually followed by publication of an Advance Notice of Proposed Rulemaking (ANPRM), or Pre-rule, in which an agency more definitively describes plans to propose certain requirements and solicits comments.

 3. Proposed rule phase

 In proposed rules, forthcoming regulations are outlined in proposal form and published in the Federal Register.
-The public is invited to submit comments within a specified time period.
+The public is invited to submit comments within a specified period.
 Hearings are typically held within the "notice and comment" period.
 Comments received are carefully weighed and may or may not be incorporated into the final rule.
 Agencies are required to respond to comments on a proposed rule.
 The format and required sections of a proposed rule include:

-• Proposed Rule, specific proposed requirements are spelled out in similar detail to how it would be published in the final rule;
+- Preamble, background and intent are described; Proposed Rule, specific proposed requirements are spelled out in similar detail to how it would be published in the final rule; Listing of Acts and Regulations Affected, all acts and regulations which will be modified are listed; and Proposed Timetable, specific timetable for comment period and for proposed implementation is provided.

 4. Final rule phase